Leave No Trace Principles

 Leave No Trace Principles for Your Trekking: How to Protect Nature Without Leaving a Mark

-That’s why responsible trekkers worldwide follow —
+That’s why responsible trekkers worldwide follow the Leave No Trace principles.

 The 7 Leave No Trace (LNT) Principles